Family Therapy: Importance, Types, and Activities

 5. Transgenerational Therapy

 Transgenerational therapy considers the broader perspective of the effect of problems that run through multiple generations of a family.
 The therapy involves observation of interactions between members of the family across many generations.
 The observations help the therapist to understand the main issues that affect the family groups.
-With the observation, the therapist can also predict potential future problems in the family group.
-Transgenerational therapy uses its concepts in tandem with other therapies that help understand the issues being addressed in sessions.
+With the observation, the therapist can also predict potential future problems in the family group (3).
+Transgenerational therapy uses its concepts in tandem with other therapies to help understand the issues being addressed in sessions.

 6. Communication Therapy